mcellteam/cellblender_tutorials/README.md

     sudo pip3 install virtualenv

-Create a new virtual environment in the cloned mcell_qrg directory:
+Create a new virtual environment in the cloned cellblender_tutorials directory:

-    cd mcell_qrg
+    cd cellblender_tutorials
     virutalenv .

 Activate it: